 Select each shape and change the color of the outline using a darker version of the tone of color already available inside the shape.
 Repeat this step on all elements of the devil drawing.

 Good job!
 Your cartoon character is now finished.
-I hope you had fun with this tutorial and don't hesitate to draw more versions of this evil character! :)
+I hope you had fun with this tutorial and don't hesitate to draw more versions below. :)